aleshaleksey/fansys23/08-spell-list.md

 **Limitation**: The gnome is "earthbound".
 It cannot leave, or be detached from, the ground.
 However, this comes at a cost.
 In an event where the gnome would otherwise lose contact with the ground (if not for being earthbound), it takes 1 point of ["divine"](10-conditions-types.md#esoteric-damage) damage instead.

-**Upcast**: For every MP dice added above 2 (4MP dice for global), the gnome gains two levels.
+**Upcast**: For every MP dice added above 2 (2MP dice above 4 for global), the gnome gains two levels.

-**Global**: The gnome is bound by a longer contract (an extra day for every 8MP above 8) and the spell does not require concentration.
+**Global**: The gnome is bound by a longer contract (an extra day for every 2MP dice above 4) and the spell does not require concentration.
 For every day of the contract the material component must be paid anew.

 ___
 ### Summon Water Sprite